prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ```

 3. Build the specific schema `CarthageBuild.sh`

     **Variant 1**

     - Run CarthageBuild.sh script from Cartfile folder.
 The path should be:
         `.../Carthage/Checkouts/prebid-mobile-ios/scripts/CarthageBuild.sh`

     - Enter Schema name (PrebidMobile or PrebidMobileCore)
-    - If you run CarthageBuild.sh and see Permission denied use `chmod +x <path_to_CarthageBuild.sh>`
+        - If you run CarthageBuild.sh and see Permission denied use:
+             `chmod +x <path_to_CarthageBuild.sh>`

     **Variant 2**

-1. Open `PrebidMobile.xcodeproj` at `.../Carthage/Checkouts/prebid-mobile-ios/PrebidMobile.xcodeproj` using Xcode
+    - Open `PrebidMobile.xcodeproj` at `.../Carthage/Checkouts/prebid-mobile-ios/PrebidMobile.xcodeproj` using Xcode

-2. Manage Schemes -> Check Shared checkbox for a necessary schema
+    - Manage Schemes -> Check Shared checkbox for a necessary schema

-3. run `carthage build prebid-mobile-ios`
+    - run `carthage build prebid-mobile-ios`
 4. Integrate the binary into your project

 You can find the schema name in the build PrebidSDK framework inside Info.plist with `PrebidMobileName` key